-At Lili (available on iOS and Android), we help freelancers like you save money on your taxes and on banking fees.
+At Lili, we help business owners like you save money on your taxes and on banking fees.
 So what can you do with that extra cash?
 You can put it aside for a rainy day, save it for your retirement, or invest in the stock market.
 It is not nearly as complicated as it sounds, but remember, investing always comes with risk, so the common wisdom says that one should only invest money they’re willing to lose.
 Ready to get started?
-First thing’s first: what can you buy and where can you buy it?
+First things first: what can you buy and where can you buy it?

 Equity (AKA Stocks)